robertfmurdock/Coupling/README.md

 If someone is only available for part of a pairing cycle, Coupling recommends that you pair them anyway, possibly using the drag-and-drop manual override to pair them with someone similarly partially available.
 Part-time pairing with someone is better then not pairing with them at all!

-How Does my Player Card Get One of Those Fancy Pictures?
+How Does my Tribe or Player Card Get One of Those Fancy Pictures?
 --------------------------------------------------------

-Currently, the picture your player uses as its icon is determined by your email - Coupling uses your email to find your Gravatar.
-If you don't yet have a Gravatar, you can make one here! https://en.gravatar.com/
-There is also a manual workaround if you want to add images locally to the server.
-I'm sure those of you who are clever will be able to figure that one out by yourselves.
+There are multiple options!
+If you already have the images you want hosted somewhere, you can enter the URL to the image in the 'Image URL' field for your tribe or player.
+If you don't have hosting, you can associate a tribe or player with an email address and connect it to [Gravatar](http://www.gravatar.com), and [Gravatar](http://www.gravatar.com) will provide your icon.

 I Don't Have a Real Team, But I Still Want To Try Coupling!
 -----------------------------------------------------------